paskalwolski/aggregation-analysis-challenge/readme.md

 # Testing the Application
 Right now, there is no explicit testing available for this project.
 To be honest, this is because I haven't read anything about testing frameworks in Go - it is definitely the next area for me to explore.

+The highly coupled nature of this code also makes unit testing quite challenging - there is a single entry point (`HandleAnalysisQuery`) that encompasses all the 'logical' aspects of this challenge.
+However, unit tests can be written for 2 of the 3 utility functions.

+Integration testing was run from Postman - which allowed me to control the query parameters, and view the response.

 # Running the Application
 The server can be run locally by running: